svrajasekar/knowledge-share/README.md

 # knowledge-share
-To share the knowledge that I have gained during my 30 years of IT experience to the public
+To share the knowledge that I have gained during my stint in the IT field to the public